repath-project/repath-studio/CONTRIBUTING.md

 Please read the [Contributor Covenant Code of Conduct](https://github.com/repath-project/repath-studio/blob/main/CODE_OF_CONDUCT.md) and the [Contributor License Agreement](cla.md) first.

-The project is based on [re-frame](https://github.com/day8/re-frame/), a framework for building Modern Web Apps in ClojureScript.
+The project is written in [ClojureScript](https://clojurescript.org/) - a compiler for [Clojure](https://clojure.org/) that targets JavaScript, and is based on [re-frame](https://github.com/day8/re-frame/) - a framework for building Modern Web Apps in ClojureScript.
-You should probably take a look at their [exceptional documentation](https://day8.github.io/re-frame/re-frame/).
+You should probably take a look at their [exceptional documentation](https://day8.github.io/re-frame/re-frame/) first.

 ## Style Guide